SHALEM-2024/qwen2.5-72b-finetune-h200---English-Test-Cases-to-Code/README1.md

 **A QLoRA fine-tuning pipeline for Qwen-2.5-72B on H200 hardware, specialized for generating proprietary XML structures for Automotive Hardware-in-Loop systems.**

-In the automotive industry, verifying hardware involves a massive manual bottleneck: translating thousands of English test cases into proprietary code for dSPACE Automation Desk.
+In the automotive industry, verifying hardware involves a massive manual bottleneck: translating thousands of English test cases into proprietary code for dSPACE Automation Desk (almost 2500 test cases).
 This repository documents the engineering pipeline used to fine-tune a 72-Billion parameter LLM on an NVIDIA H200.
 The result is an AI agent capable of autonomously writing syntactically perfect `.blkx` (XML) test scripts, eliminating manual coding labor and significantly accelerating the vehicle validation Time-to-Market.

-### Details about the project
+### Technical Details about the project

 This project tackles the complexity of generating strict, proprietary XML structures (`.blkx`) from unstructured natural language.
-Utilizing the massive compute of NVIDIA H200s, we fine-tuned Qwen-2.5-72B to understand the nuance of automotive verification.
-This pipeline moves beyond simple code completion, creating a domain-specific model that automates the rigorous workflow of dSPACE Hardware-in-Loop (HIL) testing, turning human intent into machine execution.
+To understand the nuance of automotive verification I used Qwen-2.5-72B model and fine-tuned it.

 ---
+If you want to replicate the process follow the steps:

 ## Axolotl Training Workflow: Qwen 72B Fine-Tuning